syncfusion-content/maui-docs/MAUI/DatePicker/events.md

 * `Sender`: This contains the `SfDatePicker` object.

-* `EventArgs`: In SfDatePicker picker, [CancelEventArgs] is used to describe the cancel event which holds the bool value.
+* `EventArgs`: In the SfDatePicker picker, [CancelEventArgs] is used to describe the cancel event which holds the bool value.

-    * [Cancel] : Indicating whether we should cancel the operation or not.
+    * [Cancel] : Indicating whether you should cancel the operation or not.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}